 - Roll the biscuit from either end: if you roll from the short end, the slices will be larger.

-- Make sure to press the cake slices against the bowl to prevent Bavarian cream from overflowing afterward.
+- Press the cake slices against the bowl to prevent Bavarian cream from overflowing afterward.

-- Start making Bavarian cream once you are ready to assemble the cake; otherwise, it will thicken earlier than you slice up the Swiss roll.
+- Start making Bavarian cream once you are ready to assemble the cake; otherwise, it will thicken before you slice up the cake roll.

 Nutrition